Global Sequential Testing for Multi-Stream Auditing: A Primer in Sequential Testing

-\begin{definition}[Level-$\alpha$ Sequential Test] A sequential test $\phi$ for $H_0$ is level-$\alpha$ if $\sup_{P \in H_0} P(\exists t \geq 1: \phi_t = 1) \leq \alpha$. \end{definition} The second criteria is that $\phi$ be powerful.
+The second criteria is that $\phi$ be powerful.
 In sequential testing, one typically requires $\phi$ to be asymptotically powerful \citep{shekhar2023nonparametric, chugg2023auditing}, i.e., it satisfies $\inf_{P \in H_1} P(\exists t \geq 1: \phi_t = 1) = 1$.
-Another, complementary notion, requires that, for $\phi$ that have stochastic process, these processes have a fast growth rate \citep{waudby2025universal} under the alternative.
-Here, as others do \citep{shekhar2023nonparametric, waudby2025universal}, we regard a test to be powerful if its (expected) stopping time under the alternative is small, making use of the following definition.
+Another, complementary notion, requires that the stochastic process underlying $\phi$ grows fast under the alternative \citep{waudby2025universal}.
+Following \citep{shekhar2023nonparametric, waudby2025universal}, we deem a test $\phi$ powerful if, under $H_1$, it rejects quickly on average.
+Formally, letting $\tau = \min\{t \geq 1 : \phi_t = 1\}$ denote its stopping time, we require $\mathbb{E}[\tau]$ be small under the alternative.

-\begin{definition}[Stopping Time] The stopping time of a level-$\alpha$ sequential test $\phi$ is the positive integer valued random variable $\tau = \min\{t: \phi_t = 1\}$. \end{definition}

-The stopping time is defined as the first (potentially random) time at which $\phi$ rejects the null.
-We will design level-$\alpha$ sequential tests for $H^{\text{global}}_{0}$ that stop quickly under $H^{\text{global}}_{1}$, characterized by upper bounds on their expected stopping time.
-To do so, we recall some definitions and properties of nonnegative supermartingales.
+For efficient multi-stream auditing, we seek level-$\alpha$ sequential tests for $H^{\text{global}}_{0}$ that stop quickly under $H^{\text{global}}_{1}$.
+In this work we focus on tests that rely on merging strategies and provide new expected stopping time guarantees, showcasing when they are, and are not, expected to be powerful.
+To begin, we introduce relevant definitions and properties of nonnegative supermartingales.